 This is not a jazz bar per se; first and foremost it is a small, speakeasy-style cocktail bar, and one of the best in the world at that.
-The interiors are 1920s-esq, cosy and glamorous without the clichés, the drinks have innovative garnishes (but stop short of being gimmicky) and the service is impeccable, without being annoying.
+The interiors are 1920s-esq, cosy and glamorous without the clichés.
+The drinks have innovative garnishes (but stop short of being gimmicky) and the service is impeccable, without being annoying.
 It has a lot of class, without a hint of pretentiousness.
 The music doesn’t disappoint either, with top live jazz and blues playing seven nights a week.
-Look out for plankton, truffled potatoes, and birch barch – just a few of the surprising cocktail ingredients to be found at the Night Jar.
+Look out for acerola, calmus root and pine sap – just a few of the surprising cocktail ingredients to be found at the Night Jar.

-Like all the best bars, it would be easy to miss Nola – a subtle, relatively new addition to Shoreditch’s growing number of ‘Big Easy’ offerings.
+Like all the best bars, it would be easy to miss Nola – a subtle addition to Shoreditch’s growing number of ‘Big Easy’ offerings.
 The live music isn’t every night, but when it is, it’s the best in jazz and soul.
-If the quality interpretations of the classic daiquiri and vieux carré don’t slip you into a New Orleans state of mind, the moody lighting, chirpy staff, antique ceiling fans and secret cigar terrace will. nola-london.com
+If the quality interpretations of the classic sazerac and vieux carré don’t slip you into a New Orleans state of mind, the moody lighting, chirpy staff, antique ceiling fans and secret cigar terrace will.

 Ronnie Scott’s, W1D

 Vortex has been a renowned jazz hangout since its opening in the late ’80s.
 However, property developers took over the original premises on Stoke Newington’s Church Street and it hasn’t had quite the same ‘vibe’ since its relocation to the Dalton Culture House in 2005.
-This isn’t necessarily a bad thing at all – in 2013 it was winner of the Live Jazz award and constantly tops the lists as one of London’s best music venues.
+This isn’t necessarily a bad thing at all – in 2013 it was the winner of the Live Jazz award and constantly tops the lists as one of London’s best music venues.
 And they clearly know their stuff when it comes to music – they set up record label Vortex Records in order to release the debut album of London buskers Portico Quartet, who are fantastic and went on to be nominated for the Mercury Music Prize in 2008.
-Don’t miss sets from Fletch’s Brew – a rare chance to see them outside of Ronnie Scott’s.
+Don’t miss sets from Ches Smith, Craig Taborn and Mat Maneri.

 Scotland and jazz music aren’t a traditional combination, but it’s a winning one.
-The food (and whisky) are Scottish and excellent, and the nightly live jazz music is the best in the business.
+The food (and whisky) is Scottish and excellent, and the nightly live jazz music is the best in the business.
 You wouldn’t expect any less with Jools Holland as the patron of music.
-There is a cigar terrace, and even a caviar and oyster bar in the Canary Wharf venue.
-Branches in Canary Wharf, Belgravia and Bishops Gate.
+There is a cigar terrace, and even an Oyster Bar & Grill in the Canary Wharf venue.
+Branches in Canary Wharf, Belgravia, Bishopsgate & Mayfair.

 The Blues Kitchen, NW1

-London’s own home of BBQ, Blues, and Rock n’ Roll.
-The Blues Kitchen’s chicken wings, stripped back Wednesday night soul, and Sunday blues jam make this is London’s answer to laid back Deep South living.
-It’s open late until late on Fridays and Saturdays for the night owls amongst you, but it is also a popular daytime spot, with great brunch and lunch menus.
+London’s own home of BBQ, blues, and rock n’ roll.
+The Blues Kitchen’s chicken wings stripped back Wednesday night soul, and Sunday blues jam make this is London’s answer to laid back Deep South living.
+It’s open until late on Fridays and Saturdays for the night owls among you, but it is also a popular daytime spot, with great brunch and lunch menus.
 Branches in Camden and Shoreditch and Brixton.

 WM Jazz Club, SE10

 The huge façade of the 02 Arena isn’t exactly the discreet, low-lit basement we had in mind.
 But its what’s on the inside that counts, and WM manages to deliver a surprising level of intimacy.
 What’s not surprising is the top-notch jazz – you wouldn’t expect anything less from ‘the mecca for live music’.
-It is relatively new to the scene, but has already hosted world-class acts such as the Darius Brubeck Quartet and Andy Fairweather Low.
+It has hosted world-class acts such as the Darius Brubeck Quartet and Andy Fairweather Low.

 606 Club, SW10